vento007/tiny_db/README.md

 # Dependency Injection & App Integration

-Here are some approaches to integrate tiny_db into your application architecture:
+Here are some approaches to integrate Tiny DB into your application architecture:

 ### Simple Global Instance